fabiospampinato/monorepo/readme.md

 - [`template-template`](https://github.com/fabiospampinato/template-template) : A template for creating new templates quickly.
 - [`template-typescript-cli-package`](https://github.com/fabiospampinato/template-typescript-cli-package) : A template for creating a new TypeScript CLI package quickly.
 - [`template-typescript-package`](https://github.com/fabiospampinato/template-typescript-package) : A template for creating a new TypeScript package quickly.
+- [`template-vscode-extension`](https://github.com/fabiospampinato/template-vscode-extension) : A template for starting a new vscode extension quickly.

 ### Others